BrianDouglasIE/BrianDouglasIE.github.io/posts/pre-auth-spring.md

 ```

 By keeping the ownership logic in the `PostService` it can be reused in other controllers and methods.
 It also ensures that accessing a `Post` is done in a consistent and safe manner.
+The handling of the
+ownership check has been delegated to the `PostSecurity` component which allows for a separation of
+concerns.